MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-within-an-existing-vnet.md

 ## Prerequisites

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
-- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the Bash environment; make sure the Azure CLI version is 2.37.0 and above.
+- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the Bash environment; make sure the Azure CLI version is 2.37.0 or above.

    [![Launch Cloud Shell in a new window](../../includes/media/hdi-launch-cloud-shell.png)](https://shell.azure.com)

-- If you prefer, [install the Azure CLI 2.37.0 and above](/cli/azure/install-azure-cli) to run Azure CLI commands.
+- If you prefer, [install the Azure CLI 2.37.0 or above](/cli/azure/install-azure-cli) to run Azure CLI commands.
   - If you're using a local install, sign in with Azure CLI by using the [az login](/cli/azure/reference-index#az-login) command.
 To finish the authentication process, follow the steps displayed in your terminal.
 See [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli) for other sign-in options.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).